 Swiss Alps Jungfrau-Aletsch: that’s the title under which the largest glacier in the Alps (23 km long) appears in UNESCO’s list of World Heritage Sites.
-The massive ice flow originates from the north faces of the Eiger, Mönch and Jungfrau and flows down into the Valais.
+The massive ice flow originates from the north faces of the Eiger, Mönch and Jungfrau and flows down into Valais.

 This destination is a perfect place for